 For those who visit Michigan for its natural beauty and scenic splendor, you're in the right place.
 But what do you do after the sun's gone down and even nature retires for the night?
 Ever consider taking in a little live music?
 There are plenty of great live music venues in Michigan, both in large and small scales so those wanting a big blow-out concert can catch the extravaganza of their dreams while those wanting more intimate settings won't walk away unhappy.
 With that in mind, here are just 10 of those great live music venues in Michigan.

-It's impossible to make a list like this without talking about the massive DTE Music Energy Theatre in Clarkston.
+It's impossible to make a list like this without talking about the massive Pine Knob Music Theatre (formerly DTE Music Energy Theatre) in Clarkston.
 It's not only one of the largest such venues around, it's also one of the most heavily traveled venues in the United States.
 It's been ranked the most attended amphitheater 21 years running by Amusement Business/Billboard, clearly showing its worth being ranked on most any list like this.
 A venue whose season reportedly starts annually with an Eddie Money show is particularly noteworthy in its own right.

-Regarded in many ways as similar to DTE, though located in Sterling Heights, Freedom Hill is not only operated by the same firm that operates DTE Music Energy Theatre, but it also offers a similar amphitheater design.
-The difference between the two, however, is that Freedom Hill is really just a scaled-down version of DTE Music Energy Theatre.
+Regarded in many ways as similar to Pine Knob Music Theatre (formerly DTE Music Energy Theatre), though located in Sterling Heights, Michigan Lottery Amphitheatre at Freedom Hill is not only operated by the same firm that operates Pine Knob Music Theatre, but it also offers a similar amphitheater design.
+The difference between the two, however, is that Freedom Hill is really just a scaled-down version of Pine Knob Music Theatre.
 Complete with lawn seating and prices starting around $10 in some cases, Freedom Hill can be a great place for bargain hunters to catch live music without breaking the bank.

 Not all music venues in Michigan are massive stadiums, and one of the best non-massive venues around is Bell's Brewery's Eccentric Café in Kalamazoo.
 Famous for its craft beer, particularly its annual Oberon release, Bell's has multiple locations to its credit.
 At the Eccentric Café location, however, there's an added bonus of live musicians covering just about every type of music from funk to folk, and most everything else in between.
 Bell's Eccentric Café actually has music an average of three to four days a week, so it's a safe bet that someone's playing at Bell's.